spacelift-io/user-documentation/docs/integrations/api.md

 Our GraphQL schema is self-documenting.
 The best way to view the latest documentation is using a dedicated GraphQL client like [Insomnia](https://insomnia.rest/){: rel="nofollow"} or [GraphiQL](https://github.com/skevy/graphiql-app){: rel="nofollow"}.

 You may also view the documentation using a static documentation website generator like [GraphDoc](https://graphdoc.io/preview/?endpoint=https://demo.app.spacelift.io/graphql){: rel="nofollow"}.

+Make sure to provide a valid JWT bearer token as described in [Authenticating with the GraphQL API](api.md#authenticating-with-the-graphql-api)

 _Note: As of the writing of these examples, the latest version of Postman does not currently support viewing GraphQL Schemas from a URL, but does support autocompletion._